LagoVista/docs/Glossary/FieldServiceLite.md

 # Field Service Lite
 ## Definition
 NuvIoT provides a program called *Field Service Lite*.
-It offers basic implementation for core features of a typical Field Service Application and was designed to be integrated with a preexisting Application.
+It offers a basic implementation for core features of a typical Field Service Application and was designed to be integrated with more robust Field Service Applications.

 When a [Device](./Device.md) generates an [Error Code](./ErrorCode.md), *Field Service Lite* creates a [Service Ticket](./ServiceTicket.md) providing information about the error.
-The [Service Ticket](./ServiceTicket) is then sent to an individual's  [Service Board](./ServiceBoard.md) to be processed.
+The [Service Ticket](./ServiceTicket) is then sent to a [Service Board](./ServiceBoard.md) to be managed.

 <br>
 <br>